bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+Stateful class components are nested components in the app that hold data.

 2. Describe the different phases of the component lifecycle.
+React lifestyle phases are 1) Birth/Mounting, 2) Growth/Updating, and 3) Death/Unmounting
 3. Demonstrate an understanding of class component lifecycle methods.

+1. birth/mounting is the beginning phase of building the component.
+Typically in this phase data is being accessed.
+The render method,and componentDidMount is invoked
+2.In the growth/updating phase setState can change data 3.Death/unmounting phase is when componentWillUmount is called to clean up components that are removed from the app
 4. Define stateful logic.

+logic that us built into a component.
+Typically you can add things like a handleSubmit, or a handleChange function.

 5. Describe how to test a React component with React Testing Library.